jbeejones/okidoki-website/docs/start.md

 # Quick Start Guide

 Welcome to OkiDoki!

+Create beautiful documentation sites in seconds with this modern, open source documentation generator.

-Get your documentation site running in just 30 seconds.
+Ready to get started?
+Let's create your documentation site in under 30 seconds! 🚀

 ## Installation